PGamerX-Legacy/Privacy/blacksheep.md

 More information about our data collection and sharing practices can be found in this privacy notice.

-You may contact us by email at peipr@peiphy.xyz, By messaging the managers of the bot via Discord: Peipr#8989 Luckie#2384 , or by referring to the contact details at the bottom of this document.
+You may contact us by email at bots@pgamerx.com, By messaging the managers of the bot via Discord: Peipr#8989 Luckie#2384 , or by referring to the contact details at the bottom of this document.

 If you are using an authorized agent to exercise your right to opt-out we may deny a request if the authorized agent does not submit proof that they have been validly authorized to act on your behalf.